Web Inspector ReferenceLayers Tab

 - Scroll to zoom

-Clicking the go-to arrow for any layer will reveal the node for that layer in the Elements Tab.
+Clicking the go-to arrow for any layer will reveal the node for that layer in the DOM Tree in the Elements Tab.

 - [Show compositing borders] will draw borders around and indicate the number repaints for each layer.